The-Bitcoin-Cash-Fund/thebitcoincash.fund/CONTRIBUTING.md

 ## Build Process

-The CSS and Javascript files are modular and kept separate for easy maintenance and debugging.
+The CSS and JavaScript files are modular and kept separate for easy maintenance and debugging.
 The site uses the minified files (styles.min.css and scripts.min.js) by default.
 If you are debugging CSS or JS, change the following line in _config.php:

 ```
 'debug' => false,